imran-parray/Web-Sec-CheatSheet/sqlmap.md

 ```

-__Request in File(inject only username parameter)___
+__Request in File(inject only username parameter)__

--Capture the request with httpheader,burpsuite
+- Capture the request with httpheader,burpsuite
--Save it to req.txt
+- Save it to req.txt
 ```console
 sqlmap -r req.txt -p username
 ```